shellyscheng/Simple-Java-Programs/README.md

 ## Count the frequency of words in a file
 A simple Java program that reads a list of words from a word file through the terminal, and removes all redundant words and store the output into another word file.

+## Animation
+a simple Java animation programming of a ball